VinVel/BraveOxygenOSWorkaround/README.md

 # Brave for OxygenOS

+This is an unofficial project.
+It is not affiliated with, endorsed by, reviewed by, or supported by Brave Software.
+The APKs produced by this workflow are rebuilt and user-signed test builds, not official Brave releases.

+Prefer the official Brave builds unless you specifically need this OxygenOS split-screen workaround.
+Do not report issues from these rebuilt APKs to Brave as official Brave build failures unless you can reproduce them with the official APK.

 This repository contains an automated GitHub Actions workflow that rebuilds the latest Brave stable Android APKs with a different application id: